typedb/typedb-docs/09-schema/03-rules.md

 };
 ```

-If you find the Graql code above unfamiliar, don't be concerned.
-We soon learn about [using Graql to describe patterns](/docs/query/match-clause).
+If you find the TypeQL code above unfamiliar, don't be concerned.
+We soon learn about [using TypeQL to describe patterns](/docs/query/match-clause).
 Those requirements will serve as the `when` part of the rule.
 Next, we define the conclusion of our rule - the fact that two people are siblings:

 ```
 (sibling: $x, sibling: $y) isa siblings;